h2non/toxy/README.md

 Rules are simple validation filters which inspect an HTTP request and determine, given a certain rules (e.g: method, headers, query params), if  the HTTP transaction should be poisoned or not.

 Rules are useful to compose, decouple and reuse logic among different scenarios of poisoning.
-You can also define globally applied rules or nested poison-scope rules only.
+Rules can be applied to the global, route or even poison scope.

 Rules are executed in FIFO order.
 Their evaluation logic is equivalent to `Array#every()` in JavaScript: all the rules must pass in order to proceed with the poisoning.